ttm/mass/notes.md

     - 6th movement: spectra
     - 7th movement: samba
     - 8th movement: coda with data sonification and singing
+    - Implement Figgus as a function to ease granular and unit synthesis
 * Transitions:
   - Make linear, exponential and power-law transitions with various values of alpha